 Tea Nicola, CEO of WealthBar, raves about this technique.
 “My daughter, who is eight understands that there are three buckets of money that she has to keep track of saving, spending and giving,” Nicola says.
 “For her, saving is usually for big-ticket items like going to a special summer camp or other experiences she wants to have.
 Spending money is what she can use on a daily basis, such as buying a candy bar or something like that.
 We’re also teaching her the importance of giving.
 This could be giving to charity, or it could be giving to others, like buying a present for her friend’s birthday.”

 Discuss Wants vs. Needs

 The first step in teaching kids the value of saving is to help them distinguish between wants and needs.
-When your child reaches kindergarten, she’s likely ready to start learning a few more details about “wants” versus “needs”.
-Put simply, a need is something we must have to survive; like food, water, and a home.
-A want is something that’s nice to have, but you can actually live without; like an ice cream or a new skateboard.
+When your child reaches kindergarten, she’s likely ready to start learning a few more details about “wants” versus “needs.”
+Put simply, a need is something we must have to survive, like food, water, and a home.
+A want is something nice to have, but you can actually live without ice cream or a new skateboard.
 For clarity’s sake, parents might make all “needs” fall into the categories of food, shelter, and clothing, while a “want” is something other than that.
-There’s a gray area, of course – for example, Oreos are food, but they’re certainly not necessary.
+Of course, there’s a gray area – for example, Oreos are food, but they’re certainly not necessary.